 We will look for additional real AI use cases soon.

-The recording of our latest presentation is available here (30 min.): https://www.youtube.com/watch?v=jrwuZvt_H7k&feature=youtu.be
+The recording of one of our latest presentation is available here (30 min.): https://www.youtube.com/watch?v=jrwuZvt_H7k&feature=youtu.be

 Copy of the slides are available here: http://cognitive-science.info/wp-content/uploads/2019/10/CSIGTalkZicari.20191031.pdf